BT’s Small Business Support Scheme

 Funding ultrafast business connections: BT is helping small businesses fund the cost of an ultrafast business connection (known as an Ethernet line), by subsidising the total cost by up to £2,500 per customer.
 This extends the benefits of the Government’s popular Gigabit Broadband Voucher Scheme, which closed in May, to provide further financial respite to firms like graphic design agencies and production houses who need Gigabit speeds of up to 10Gbps to send and receive rich media files.

 Launching bursaries for UK tech start-ups: BT is introducing a new bursary scheme to give 1,000 UK tech start-ups and entrepreneurs a financial head start.
-From October, eligible companies can apply for a bursary to benefit from free fibre broadband and mobile bundles.
-Further details will be announced in due course.
+Eligible companies can apply for a bursary to benefit from free fibre broadband and mobile bundles.

 Introducing BT Halo for Business: BT has launched the UK’s best converged fibre broadband, mobile and digital phone line bundle for micro-businesses, which represent 91 per cent of all businesses in the UK.
 By combining three powerful connections in one package, Halo helps businesses stay better connected inside and outside of the workplace, so that they never miss an important call or a sale.